komiamiko/transfinite/README.md

 The project is currently in early development, and no expert mathematicians have reviewed it to make sure all the math is correct.

+Mathematical Limitations
+---
+If you aren't familiar with ordinals, skip this section, because it won't make sense.

+No matter what system we choose to represent and work with ordinals in, it always becomes possible to construct an ordinal that is outside that system.
+If your system is the natural numbers, we can build *ω* which is outside of it.
+If your system is the Cantor normal form, we can build *ε_0* which is outside of it.
+If your system is the Veblen normal form, we can build *Γ_0* which is outside of it.

+The current implementation is based on the Cantor normal form.
+These representations look like a polynomial in *ω*: *ω^β_1 c_1 + ω^β_2 c_2 + ... + ω^β_n c_n*, where *β* are ordinal and *c* are positive integers.
+Where this breaks down is at *ε_0*, which is the limit of *ω^ω^ω^...*, and has the special property that *ε_0 = ω^ε_0*.
+Written as tetration, *ε_0 = ω↑↑ω*.
+You can imagine this special ordinal *ε_0* causes problems for the Cantor normal form.
+Thus this implementation works great for everything below it but has no support at and above *ε_0*.

+Each smaller hierarchy is able to take advantage of higher level strangeness that does not apply to it.
+For example, below *ω*, we have *a+b=b+a*, and below *ε_0*, we have *ω^a > a*.
+This can be used to take shortcuts, and in fact, it is necessary to use rules from the lower hierarchies in working with the higher ones.
+A later version of this library will use a unified `ordinal` class which keeps ordinals represented in the smallest hierarchy that can contain it.

 Ordinals?
 Transfinite?
 ---
 We should begin our journey at the concept of transfinite numbers.
 In short, they are not quite finite, and not quite infinite.